Garethus/react-portfolio/README.md

 This react portfolio uses shows my knowledge of React and other latest technologies in web development.
 It also showcases some of the projects I've worked on.

-Link to the deployed app on Github: [https://]

 ## Table of Contents

 * [Technologies Used](#Technologies-Used)